TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 system.

-The data and commands are created as multidimensional arrays and to understand the API of DataHandler you simply need to understand the hierarchy of these two arrays.
+The data and commands are created as multidimensional arrays and to understand the API of the `DataHandler`:pn: you simply need to understand the hierarchy of these two arrays.

 .. caution::

-   The DataHandler needs a properly configured TCA.
-If your field is not configured in the TCA the DataHandler will not be able to interact with it.
+   The `DataHandler`:pn: needs a properly configured `TCA`:pn:.
+If your field is not configured in the `TCA`:pn: the `DataHandler`:pn: will not be able to interact with it.
 This also is the case if you configured "type"="none" (which is in fact a valid type) or if an invalid type is specified.
-In that case the DataHandler is not able to determine the correct value of the field.
+In that case the `DataHandler`:pn: is not able to determine the correct value of the field.